robertdebock/presentations/terraform-new-things.md

 ---

-# Optional attributes
+# Optionals

-Variables that are objects, attributes can be marked optional.
+Object variables: attributes can be marked optional.

 ```hcl
 variable "some_variable" {